-\$\Delta\$ Action: Say \(\d \) \(\d \) while tapping the table with alternating hands, like a dog padding around.
+Action: Say /d/ /d/ /d/ while tapping the table with alternating hands, like a dog padding around.

-- ‡ Formation: Show how the letter is written.
-Students finger write in the air or on a friend's back. - \$\Disporpure Spot the Fake: Show children a few real and nonsense words written on coins.
+- Formation: Show how the grapheme is written.
+Students finger write in the air or on a friend's back. - Spot the Fake: Show children a few real and nonsense words written on coins.
 Have them sound-talk the words and sort them into the treasure chest if "real", or into the bin if "fake"! (dad, sad, dim, dip, din, did, Sid, and, dap, nim, pid, tid) - Lift and Rub: Ask the group to stand up and lift their left arms in the air.
 (Turn around to face in the same direction as you model this.)
 Then ask them to rub their right side with their right arm.
 Ask them to "lift your left" or "rub your right", with them following suit.
 Once they are confident with that, reduce it to just "left" and "right" as the two commands.
 Start to give them a sequence like "left-right-left-right-left-left..." slowly speeding up as they get better, for fun.
-Repeat this through the early stages of Phase 2 and keep emphasizing the left-to-right direction of word scanning.
+Repeat this through the early stages of Phase 2 and keep emphasising the left-to-right direction of word scanning.

-- Mini Whiteboard Work: Practice writing the letter. - ‡ Extension Activities: Letter Circling, Shaving Foam.
+- t Mini Whiteboard Work: Practise writing the grapheme. - ‡ Extension Activities: Letter Circling, Shaving Foam.